ShashaAde/Domain-Network-Project/README.md

 This is the result of the reverse lookup zone.

-A problem I am running into right now is that my workstation can reach my domain, but my domain can't find the workstaion.
+A problem I am running into right now is that my workstation can reach my domain, but my domain can't find the workstation.
   - I then tried my Ubuntu desktop virtual machine and my domain was able to find it.
-  - I trouble shooted this problem by turning off the workstations firewall, and that let me know were to find a solution.
+  - I troubleshot this problem by turning off the workstations firewall, and that let me know were to find a solution.

 ![Screenshot 2024-11-23 231808](https://github.com/user-attachments/assets/34ba4c14-35f5-4b6c-9915-e3b5ff3d9219)

-To solve this problem, I made a Inbound Protocol ICMPv4 rule , to allow incomming ping requests from all IPs.
+To solve this problem, I made a Inbound Protocol ICMPv4 rule , to allow incoming ping requests from all IPs.
   - I was then able to ping the workstation.

 ## Used Remote Desktop Connection to RDP from the Domain Windows Server 2019 to the Workstation Windows 10 Pro